 Church of the Transfiguration

 Constructed of Minnesota limestone, the Church is a contemporary expression of an ancient fourth century style of architecture, featuring a long rectangular nave, a rounded apse at the east end, narrow side aisles, a peaked timber roof, and interior columns and arches along the side aisles.
-The art in the church incorporates stone, wood, glass, mosaic and fresco to visually proclaim the story of salvation from Genesis to Revelation.
+The art in the church incorporates stone, wood, bronze, glass, mosaic and fresco to visually proclaim the story of salvation from Genesis to Revelation.
 The St. Cecilia Organ, gives surround-sound voice to the church, with expansive pipework meticulously restored from twelve organs built by the E.M.
 Skinner Organ Company in the early twentieth century.
 The 100-foot bell tower is home to a set of 10 change-ringing bells, calling the faithful to worship, and sounding forth the praises of God.